JoneyXiao/devopsme/source/_posts/splunk/Splunk-Architecture.md

 ## Index

-- Index is a repository for splunk data, when splunk processes raw incoming data, it adds that data to indices, indicies map to places on the disk which calls buckets.
-Splunk has several built-in indices, the `$SPLUNK_HOME/var/lib/splunk/defaultdb` is called main index, `_internal` index stores internal logs, we can create additional indices as needed.
+- Index is a repository for splunk data, when splunk processes raw incoming data, it adds that data to indexes, indexes map to places on the disk which calls buckets.
+Splunk has several built-in indexes, the `$SPLUNK_HOME/var/lib/splunk/defaultdb` is called main index, `_internal` index stores internal logs, we can create additional indexes as needed.

 - Splunk transforms incoming data into events, and stores it in indexes.